KelvenH/CarbSum/README.md

         - is often printed very small and / or lacks contrast with packaging (hard for grandparents and those with less than 20/20 vision to read!)
         - often only states the minimum information requirement of carbs per 100g weight, additional calculations are needed to translate that to the actual weight being consumed (e.g. 1 sweet)
    - does not account for cooked weight (e.g. nutritional ratio of uncooked vs cooked pasta differ)
-   - cooking / preparation style (e.g. deep fried vs oven baked)
+   - cooking / preparation style (e.g. deep-fried vs oven baked)

-   * Unlabelled - not all food types are labelled (raw ingredients such as fruit and vegetables), or common ingreients like adding milk to a tea!
+   * Unlabelled - not all food types are labelled (raw ingredients such as fruit and vegetables), or common ingredients like adding milk to a tea!

    * Multiple Calculations - meals prepared at home often consist of a mix of labelled and unlabelled and require multiple calculations.
 For example, a roast dinner consisting of potatoes & vegetables (unlabelled) with gravy (labelled).
-Throw a home-made yorskhire pudding in and there's a mini-collection for the flour, milk and eggs to consider!
+Throw a home-made Yorkshire pudding in and there's a mini collection for the flour, milk and eggs to consider!
 The ability to create a menu of meals would make this a lot quicker / easier especially if you could add / swap items and adjust the individual portion sizes.

    * Fats Flag! - the amount of fats being consumed can also affect glucose levels as they can lengthen the time it takes the body to absorb sugars.
 A higher fat content meal (like pizza) can take hours for the digestive system to extract the sugars by which time the rapid acting insulin delivered as a bolus may have ended - pushing glucose levels up.
-The ability to 'flag' certain food items helps remind users where additional coniderations maybe needed (e.g. increase basal an hour later, or use a square wave bolus where a portion of the bolus is delivered gradually over a specified time period).
+The ability to 'flag' certain food items helps  to remind users where additional considerations maybe needed (e.g. increase basal an hour later, or use a square wave bolus where a portion of the bolus is delivered gradually over a specified time period).

    ### User Stories